 At the end of the war Vic's RAF career changed direction after he completed a course at the School of Explosives, Tattenhall.
-Following this he was involved in the recovery of German gas bombs which were found in a wood in France where they had been hidden and prepared to be dropped on Britain.
+Following this he was involved in the secret recovery of German gas bombs which had been found hidden in a wood in France in preparation to be dropped by the Luftwaffe on Britain.

 He retired from the RAF in July 1947 with the rank of Flying Officer.
 In recognition of the long service, he received an invitation from the Queen to a Garden Party at Buckingham Palace in July 1969.

-Vic married Georgina Hobson while based at Cardington in Bedfordshire in 1938 but the relationship was short lived.
-She appears as next of kin on his service record and was living in London while he followed his postings as a balloon operator.
+Vic married Georgina Hobson while based at Cardington in Bedfordshire in 1938.
+She appears as next of kin on his service record and was living in London while he followed his postings as a balloon operator but the relationship was short lived.

-Vic was always a big sports fan and during his RAF career played both football and rugby.
-He was at Wembley to witness England winning the football World Cup in 1966.
+Vic was always a big sports fan and during his RAF career he represented the force playing both football and rugby.
+He was in the crowd at Wembley to witness England winning the football World Cup in 1966.

 They retired to Queensland, Australia in 1982.
-Vic died just two weeks short of his 80th birthday after suffering a heart attack while gardening, another of his passions.
+Vic died just two weeks short of his 80th birthday after suffering a heart attack while gardening which was another of his passions.
 Rachel passed away peacefully, aged 91.

 Balloon Barrage, Cardington 1938